 - Added percent complete to the Label Marks Card to help determine if we are ahead or behind pace for each project.
 This number was hardcoded in my underlying data set but in the real world it may also come from a time tracking system.
 Another good use of color would have been to color the Gantt bars by progress to completion.

-Here is my final Gantt chart after making these changes and cleaning up the formatting:
+Here is our final Gantt chart after making these changes and cleaning up the formatting:

-In the next post, I will illustrate one special use of the Gantt mark type: Waterfall Charts.
+In the next post, we will illustrate one special use of the Gantt mark type: Waterfall Charts.